 Portman is currently in Sydney, and has been since at least mid-November.

-Portman was literally spotted doing her groceries at Woolies in Double Bay.
-Daily Mail have all the pics, of course.
+Portman was literally spotted doing her groceries at Woolies in Double Bay a while ago.
+Daily Mail has all the pics, of course.

 This tweet just really sums up my feelings about all of this.